amkillam/OpenLanguage/README.md

 OpenLanguage is built with performance as a primary concern:

 - **Native AOT Ready**: Full compatibility with .NET Native AOT
-- **Optimized Grammar**: LALR YACC-style parser used for SpreadsheetML formula parsing with highly optimized, minimal LEX-style grammar.
+- **Optimized Grammar**: LALR yacc parser used for SpreadsheetML formula parsing with highly optimized, minimal lex grammar.
   Compared against the ABNF grammar specification at each step of implementation.

 ## Compatibility